 New Iceland architecture projects with building news and architectural images, plus architects background.
-Iceland building news from across this small North Atlantic country.
+Discover the most exciting properties from across this small North Atlantic country.

 Teiknistofan Tröð wins 1st prize in open two stage competition in Reykjavik, Iceland: pedestrian and bicycle bridges designed in the shape of a triangular pyramid.
 The deck is held up with steel wires that connect to the top of the pyramid.